Both long and short intervals are common elements of most cycling training plans.

 For the 40 min all-out trial, mean power improved by 12% and 4% in the SI and LI group, respectively.
 Similarly, mean power during 5 min all-out trial increased by 8% in the SI group and 3% in the LI group.

-There are several interesting aspects to this study.
+There are several interesting aspects to this study that warrants further discussion.

 Beating the well-documented control